nasgroup94/DCSServerBot/plugins/scheduler/README.md

 | __Examples:__<br/>Time between 12:30h and 18:00h => 12:30-18:00<br/>Time between 09:00h and 21:30h => 09-21:30<br/>Time between 21:00h and 03:00h => 21-03 (next day!)<br/>All day long (00:00h - 24:00h) => 00-24<br/> | __Examples:__<br/>YYYYYYY => every day<br/>YYYYYNN => weekdays only<br/>&nbsp;<br/>&nbsp;                                                                                                                                                                          |
 See the above examples for a better understanding on how it works.

+### Section "startup"
+Here you can provide a mission_id to be started on server startup.

 ### Section "action"

 | Parameter        | Description                                                                                                                                                                                                                                                            |